Introduction

 Project Team and Acknowledgments

-The Designers & Books website was designed by Pentagram under the direction of Lisa Strausfeld.
-The team responsible for ongoing brand development, editorial design, programming, and project management is Studio Kudos, under the direction of John Kudos and his development partner, Chris Manlapid.
-Brian Wu of Inside Out Design has contributed design development, project management, and strategic planning services.
+The Designers & Books website was originally designed by Pentagram under the direction of Lisa Strausfeld.
+The team responsible for the August 2013 re-design is Studio Kudos, under the direction of John Kudos and his development partner, Chris Manlapid.
+Studio Kudos is also responsible for ongoing brand development, editorial design, programming, and project management.
+Brian Wu of Inside Out Design contributed design development, project management, and strategic planning services to the original site design.

-The managing editor is Stephanie Salomon.
+The executive editor is Stephanie Salomon.
 The editorial assistants are Katie Blumenkrantz, Ryan Kane, and Tiffany Lambert.
 The editorial interns are Claire Fishman, Nadiyah Ford, Cathy Kim, Abigail Savitch-Lew, and Gina Trobiani.

-Melea Seward, assisted by Zöe Holmes, is the social media consultant.
+Melea Seward, assisted by Maggie Wells, is the social media consultant.

 In addition to those mentioned above, the design- and book-loving people who have been supportive of Designers & Books include: